MariaBarros/kokoro-dai-mongo-atlas-connect/README.md

 In the section scripts of your project's package.json file, add: `mongo-atlas --config src/connect.config.json`.

-`mongo-atlas` is the command for init the CLI, `--config` is the flag to indicate the source of the config file you created above (here it is defined as src/connect.config.json, you have to replace it for yours).
+`mongo-atlas` is the command for init the CLI, `--config` is the flag to indicate the source of the config file you created above (here it is defined as src/connect.config.json, but you have to replace it for yours).

 Your package.json should look like this: